 Strawberry Buttercream Frosting

-With a lovely strawberry flavor and a naturally soft pink color, strawberry buttercream is perfect for piping on all sorts of desserts.
-I make mine with pureed fresh or frozen strawberries and a few other basic ingredients, and the whole recipe comes together in about 10 minutes.
+With a lovely flavor and a naturally soft pink color, strawberry buttercream frosting is perfect for piping on all sorts of desserts.
+I make mine with pureed fresh or frozen strawberries and a few other basic ingredients, and the whole recipe easily comes together in about 10 minutes.

 This frosting blends up in an electric mixer with just a few simple ingredients: unsalted butter, strawberry puree, powdered sugar, and salt.

 I highly recommend that you use fresh berries to make the puree, but you can always use frozen ones if it’s not strawberry season.
 Make sure you defrost them first and strain off all of the liquid before pureeing, as I show below.

 Start with room temperature ingredients.
 You should be able to lightly press into the butter with your finger and leave an indentation.
 It’s too soft if the butter smooshes completely down when you press it.